joshuajwitter/Matt-K-DVB-Go-Course/notes.md

 Lesson 21: Homework Problem #4
 - We are given some example starting code and asked to fill in the functions, starting code is here: https://github.com/matt4biz/go-class-exer-7.11/blob/start/part1/main.go
 - The solution that I implemented used TDD, but I noticed when I watched the video solution later that it didn't match the output format exactly.
 We might need to adjust it later when we do the concurrency update.
-As mentioned in the video this code is no thread safe.
+As mentioned in the video this code is not thread safe.

+Lesson 22: Concurrency Intro
+- Some basic definitions of concurrency are explained, including partial order and non-deterministic execution
+- This is less related to Go, and more related to setting the stage for why we need concurrency

 Further study:
 - Hash tables, confirm how they work